aeharding/metar-taf-parser/README.md

 ⚠️ **Important:** The `Forecast` abstraction makes some assumptions in order to make it easier to consume the TAF.
 If you want different behavior, you may want to use the lower level `parseTAF` function directly (see above).
 Below are some of the assumptions the `Forecast` API makes:

-1. The `validity` object found from `parseTAF`'s `trend[]` is too low level.
+1. The `validity` object found from `parseTAF`'s `trends[]` is too low level, so it is removed.
 Instead, you will find `start` and `end` on the base `Forecast` object.
-The end of a `FM` and `BECMG` group is derived from the start of the next trend, or the end of the report validity.
+The end of a `FM` and `BECMG` group is derived from the start of the next `FM`/`BECMG` trend, or the end of the report validity if the last.

-    Additionally, there is an additional property, `by`, on `BECMG` trends for when conditions are expected to finish transitioning.
+    Additionally, there is a property, `by`, on `BECMG` trends for when conditions are expected to finish transitioning.
 You will need to type guard `type = BECMG` to access this property.

+    ```ts
+    const firstForecast = report.forecast[1];
+    if (firstForecast.type === WeatherChangeType.BECMG) {
+      // Can now access `by`
+      console.log(firstForecast.by);
+    }
+    ```

 2.  `BECMG` trends are hydrated with the context of previous trends.
 For example, if:

         TAF SBBR 221500Z 2218/2318 15008KT 9999 FEW045
           BECMG 2308/2310 09002KT

-    Then the `BECMG` group will also have visibility and clouds from previously found conditions, with updated winds
+    Then the `BECMG` group will also have visibility and clouds from previously found conditions, with updated winds.

 #### `parseTAFAsForecast`

-Returns a more normalized TAF report.
-Most notably: while the `parseTAF` function returns initial weather conditions on the base of the returned result (and further conditions on `trends[]`), the `parseTAFAsForecast` function returns the initial weather conditions as the first element of the `forecast[]` property, followed by subsequent trends.
-This makes it much easier to iterate though.
+Returns a more normalized TAF report than `parseTAF`.
+Most notably: while the `parseTAF` function returns initial weather conditions on the base of the returned result (and further conditions on `trends[]`), the `parseTAFAsForecast` function returns the initial weather conditions as the first element of the `forecast[]` property (with `type = undefined`), followed by subsequent trends.
+(For more, please see the above about the forecast abstraction.)
+This makes it much easier to render a UI similar to the [aviationweather.gov](https://www.aviationweather.gov/taf/data?ids=SBPJ&format=decoded&metars=off&layout=on) TAF decoder.

 ```ts
 import { parseTAFAsForecast } from "metar-taf-parser";